NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Experiments

 3. According to Table \ref{tab:sota}, QA-head has a significant impact on the performance.
 With the same detection backbone, we observed that the QA-head based on MCAN outperforms BUTD by a large margin.
 For example, the overall accuracy of CenterPoint+MCAN is $59.5\%$, $1.4\%$ higher than CenterPoint+BUTD.
 A dedicated QA-head designed for NuScenes-QA may lead to a greater improvement.
 We leave this as future work.

 4. In a horizontal comparison of Table \ref{tab:sota}, it is not difficult to find that counting is the most difficult among all question types.
-Our best baseline model only achieved an accuracy of $23.2\%$, much lower than other question types.
-Counting has always been a challenging problem in visual question answering, and some explorations \cite{zhang2018learning} have been made in traditional 2D-QA.
-In future work, we can also introduce counting modules to improve its performance.
+Our best baseline model achieved just $23.2\%$ accuracy, much lower than other question types.
+Counting is historically tough in visual question answering, and some explorations \cite{zhang2018learning} have been made in traditional 2D-QA.
+Future efforts could involve counting modules to enhance its performance.